Staffwerke/vm-babysitter/README.md

 It is the ultimate solution to keep several backup chains updated at the same time, unattendedly over long periods via cron

 Is compatible with UnRaid's User Scripts plugin.
-Install instructon are detailed [here.](https://forums.unraid.net/topic/48286-plugin-ca-user-scripts/)
+Install instructions are detailed [here.](https://forums.unraid.net/topic/48286-plugin-ca-user-scripts/)

 ### virtnbdrestore-auto